Permify/permify/README.md

 Our service makes authorization more secure and adaptable to changing needs, allowing you to get it up and running in just a few minutes to a couple of days—no need to spend months building out entire piece of infrastructure.

+It works in run time and can respond to any type of access control checks (can user X view document Y?, which posts can members of team Y edit?, etc.) from any of your apps and services in tens of milliseconds.

 ### With Permify, you can:

+🧪 **Centralize & Standardize Your Authorization**: Abstract your authorization logic from your codebase and application logic to easily reason, test, and debug your authorization.
+Behave your authorization as a sole entity and move faster with in your core development.

-🔮 Create permissions and policies using domain specific language that is compatible with traditional roles and permissions (RBAC), arbitrary relations between users and objects (ReBAC), and dynamic attributes (ABAC).
+🔮 **Build Granular Permissions For Any Case You Have:** You can create granular (resource-specific, hierarchical, context aware, etc) permissions and policies using Permify's domain specific language that is compatible with RBAC, ReBAC and ABAC.

-🔐 Set up isolated authorization logic and custom permissions for your applications/organizations (tenants) and manage them in a single place.
+🔐 **Set Authorization For Your Tenants By Default**: Set up isolated authorization logic and custom permissions for your vendors/organizations (tenants) and manage them in a single place.

-✅ Interact with the Permify API to perform access checks, filter your resources with specific permissions, perform bulk permission checks for various resources, and more!

-🧪 Abstract your authorization logic from app logic to enhance visibility, observability, and testability of your authorization system.
+🚀 **Scale Your Authorization As You Wish:** Achieve lightning-fast response times down to 10ms for access checks with a proven infrastructure inspired by Google Zanzibar.

 ## Getting Started